lewis5499/GINS-Navi/README.md

 ## 5 Features

 - Compatible with both Windows (GUI) and Linux (CUI)

 - Detailed parameter settings for the algorithm

 - Lightweight and efficient GUI design using native Windows API, similar to RTKlib style

 - GUI features include mailto help, GUI progress bar, and robust configuration read/write error handling

 - Integrated RTK post-processing module from RTKlib, providing high-precision algorithms and detailed computation strategies

 - Object-oriented core code for loosely coupled integration (factory pattern, abstraction, function templates, etc.), with extensive error handling and clean code

 - Efficient algorithm implementation using thread pool for parallel task submission

 - Single-header inheritable classes for configuration, file read/write, algebra calculation, and tqdm progress bar

 - GNSS information quality control (observation information), such as setting absolute and relative thresholds for GNSS position and velocity observation updates, constraining data in the x, y, and z directions to exclude poor-quality data

 - Compatible with various inertial navigation data formats (asc, imr, txt)

-- Week-crossing error handling (under testing)
+- Week-crossing data handling (under testing)

 - Navigation framework options for n-frame and e-frame (e-frame has a minor bug yet to be fixed)

 - Estimation/non-estimation of IMU scale factors (ESKF state vector is 21-dimensional/15-dimensional)

 - Robust algorithm tested with multiple datasets: navigation grade, tactical grade, MEMS

 ---

 The algorithm is not perfect, lacking backward smoothing and unsmoothed results.

 Further research in the field of integrated navigation is planned during graduate studies.

-The current content, developed during undergraduate studies, remains at a reproduction level.
+The current content, which has been developed during my undergraduate studies, remains at a reproduction level.

 ---